 Bellevalia

 Bellevalia is a genus in the Hyacinthaceae family.
 There are about 50 species in the genus from Europe and the Middle East.
 Most are brown flowered.
-Only a small handful of the species are really attractive.
-They show the best of the blue shades available in the bulb world and are very striking.
+Only a small handful of the species are really attractive and they show the best of the blue shades available in the bulb world and are very striking, but not readily available.
 Species in the past have been included in Muscari or Hyacinthus.
 They are generally easy to cultivate.
 They are not constricted at the mouth like Muscari.
 Bellevalia was the subject of the PBS list topic of the week April 2004.
 Alberto Castillo supplied the Introduction

 Bellevalia chrisii Yıldırım & B. Şahin is a new species from Turkey.
 It was described March 2014 and photographed by Hasan Yildirim.